Westminster Health Forum

 Overall, sessions in the agenda include discussion on:

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DHSC; OLS; UKHSA; DBT; Defra; DfE, NI; DfT; HM Treasury; HoC Library; MHRA; NAO; The Scottish Government; and the Welsh Government.
+As well as key stakeholders, those due to attend include officials from DHSC; DSIT; OLS; UKHSA; DBT; Defra; DfE, NI; DfT; HM Treasury; HoC Library; MHRA; NAO; the Welsh Government; and The Scottish Government.